shoukatabbas92/guess_the_number/README.md

+# guess_the_number
-# guess_the_numberA game where the user guesses a random number:
+A game where the user guesses a random number: